Interstate Commission on the Potomac River Basin

 ICPRB was established in 1940 for the specific purpose of solving the Potomac’s water pollution problem.
 While the worst pollution issues of yesterday have been addressed, today’s pollution concerns focus on restoring and maintaining the chemical, physical, and biological integrity of the basin’s waters.
 The United States Clean Water Act of 1972 and subsequent laws call for these same efforts.

-ICPRB’s water quality-related efforts fall into three categories: measure, analyze, and plan and act.
+ICPRB’s water quality-related efforts fall into four categories: measure, analyze, plan and act, and educate.

 ICPRB actively collects water quality and habitat data in several Potomac River basin watersheds.
 Through the Chesapeake Bay Program (CBP), we help manage and update very large databases of monitoring data collected by state and federal agencies.
 Data are any kind of systematic measurements or information.
 Water quality data can be measurements made in the field, water samples collected in the field and analyzed in the laboratory, or information extracted from other data sets or geographic information layers.

 ICPRB analyzes and interprets monitoring data to address the information needs of our stakeholders.
 ICPRB also models and integrates information across scientific disciplines to create a holistic understanding of how human activities and natural ecosystems connect.
 Many of ICPRB’s technical projects involve assembling and analyzing data and information collected by other agencies.
 Data quality assurance and quality control are important aspects of our work.
 ICPRB staff is developing a suite of R programming code to analyze water quality trends and graph the results.
 Several members of ICPRB staff have technical expertise in running a variety of watershed and water flow models.

 - West Virginia water quality trends